 11th November (Saturday) & 27th January (Saturday), 12:15–13:00

-The image of Christ and the image of Buddha emerged around the same time, but are they connected?
-Sylvia and Hugo trace the extraordinary story of these developments through two sculptures of these most important of figures.
+The image of Christ and of the Buddha combine artistic influences from more than one religion.
+Sylvia and Hugo trace the fascinating developments through two sculptures of these most important of religious figures.